YouS4ckIt/AsepriteToSpritesheet/README.md

 # AsepriteToSpritesheet
-Personal small script for converting layers to spritesheets for modular characters 2D Game
+Personal small script for converting aseprite layers to spritesheets for modular characters 2D Game

 © 2025 ProjectHarvest.
 All rights reserved.